DarienLibrary/website_content/content/_finished/faq/faq.md

 <br />

 #### Where are the computers?
 You can find computers on all floors _except_ for the Mezzanine Level.
 The computers in the Children's Library are only for children and likewise, the computers in the Teen Lounge are only for teens.
-For adults, go to the Second Level or to the Lower Level for the main computer rooms.
+For adults, go to the Second Level.
 <br />
 <br />

 #### Can I get on a computer if I don't live in Darien?
 Yes!
 Please bring your hometown library card to the Welcome Desk to register it.
-If you're just stopping in for the day, bring your ID to the Lower Level or the Reference Desk on the Second Level.
+If you're just stopping in for the day, bring your ID to the Help Desk or the Reference Desk on the Second Level.
 You will be issued a day pass.
 After that, please bring your hometown library card or consider becoming a [Friend of the Library](/friends "Friend of the Library").
 <br />
 <br />